Jordanhoward91/UI_for_Developers/manuscript/Chapter_2.md

 ![](https://s3-us-west-2.amazonaws.com/devcamp-pictures/UI+for+Developers/UI+Course+Introduction/How+to+Analyze+Typography+for+Software+Systems+%23+1263/image1.png)

-Where every all the characters just stop they just end.
+Where all the characters just stop they just end.
 Different fonts are going to work better in different instances.
 Now while there's a lot of rules with typography every rule can be broken with typography but there are some key things.
 For example, take dailysmarty.
 When we were designing that, all the headers, labels, things like.
 Those are all Sans Serif fonts.
 But the body copy, on a large post that's a Serif font because our eyes have a lot easier time reading Serif fonts especially in large paragraphs.

 It's fine when you have a header or something like that.
 That's not to say that you can't have a body that's sometimes Sans Serif, I do it.
 I also have headers that are Serif fonts.